iimAtomic/iimAtomic/README.md

 I am a ~Full Stack Developer~ Problem Solver <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from France.

 - 🔧 Software developer with a love for building and creating
-- 🚀 Currently working for Rocket.Chat on backend and third party integrations
+- 🚀 Currently working for LGS Agency and Odoulos Design on their website
 - :zap: i have a instagram page for share many cheat seet of developement
 - :telescope: In my spare time, I enjoy taking on new projects or spending time with friends and family